 - μCT for clinical applications

 - Bone ultra- and nanostructure

 Dr Katsamenis is a materials scientist (BSc, MSc) with a PhD in bioengineering and has >10 years of experience in biomedical imaging research.
 He currently holds a Senior Research Fellow post and works as beamline scientist at the μ-VIS X-ray Imaging Centre; the University’s dedicated centre for micro-computed tomography (μCT) leading the centre’s biomedical imaging projects.

 Dr Katsamenis has a particular interest in μCT imaging for histology applications and has worked in this field since 2015 in close collaboration with colleagues from the Biomedical Imaging Unit.
-He is the centre’s main contact for X-ray histology and biomedical imaging applications and runs the X-ray Histology laboratory, which is located at the General Hospital Southampton (see how to get there).
+He is the centre’s lead for Biomedical Imaging and runs the X-ray Histology laboratory, which is located at the General Hospital Southampton (see how to get there).

 Dr Katsamenis obtained his BSc degree in Materials Science from the University of Patras, (Materials Science Department, University of Patras, Hellas) in 2007 focusing on the preparation and characterisation of calcium phosphate bone cements.
 Following this, he was awarded the University of Patras’ “Karatheodori Basic Research Program” scholarship to conduct his MSc, which was conducted in the same department.
 His MSc research project focused on the mechanical and physicochemical characterization of degenerated human menisci by means of mechanical testing, spectroscopy and imaging.